banyansecurity/pybanyan/docs/iaas/azure_cloud.md

 azure_client_id = "id of an Azure Active Directory application" azure_client_secret = "one of the application's client secrets"
 ```

+## Multiple Resource Groups

+You can discover resources across multiple resource groups in the Azure subscription.

 ## Test